For more than 20 years, Richard Scott Smith wooed unsuspecting women, played the perfect partner, then took off – with their bank accounts drained.

 There are at least 10 women across the United States’ midwest with the same story of financial fraud, personal deceit and in at least one case, bigamy.

 Smith would perform different roles for each woman.
 Sometimes, he was a passionate Christian and sometimes he was an atheist.
 He would change his name or backstory, and claim he was about to come into millions of dollars due to a medical malpractice lawsuit.

 “Dating in your 40s sucks,” declares Tracy, a Kansas City single parent in the series’ opening scene.
 “It seems like your only choice is to go online to meet somebody.”

 Tracy met Smith, now 48, online.
-He went by Mickey at that point, and immediately their relationship felt different.
+He went by Mickey at that point, a pilot, religious and the owner of a real estate company.
+Immediately their relationship felt different.